Mobinafshari/Tailwind-Transpiler/README.md

 npm run extract
 ```

-<p>Also, by default, it will process the

-`src`

- folder, but you can specify a different folder like this:
+<p>Also, by default, it will process the<strong> src</strong> folder, but you can specify a different folder like this:
 </p>

 ```